wzbillings/dissertation-proposal/README.md

 **Aim 3.** [gross-grouse](https://github.com/wzbillings/gross-grouse).
 Causal modeling of flu vaccine response or protection using DIVERsity data, Andrea Sant's data, Ted's Data, and/or Ben Cowling's data.

 ## Licensing

+All figures and text created by me are licensed under the [CC-BY-SA-NC 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en) Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license.
+Some figures were generated using biorender.com with a professional plan and are licensed for reuse under the terms and conditions of the biorender license.
+Any third-party materials were reused under the conditions of their own license or under free use for educational purposes.
+I do not retain the license to any materials not created by me.

 <!-- End of file -->